benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

                 PaddingLeft =
                     UDim.new(
                         0,
-                        isPhone
-                        and 5
-                        or 13
+                        isPhone and 4 or 13
                     ),

                 PaddingRight =
                     UDim.new(
                         0,
-                        isPhone
-                        and 5
-                        or 13
+                        isPhone and 4 or 13
                     ),

                 PaddingTop =
                     UDim.new(
                         0,
-                        isPhone
-                        and 5
-                        or 13
+                        isPhone and 5 or 13
                     ),

                 PaddingBottom =
                     UDim.new(
                         0,
-                        10
+                        12
                     )
             },
             page